The trapping effect on degenerate horizons: Introduction

 where the trapped null geodesics exist in the region $\left\{r_{hor}<R_{1}\leq r\leq R_{2}\right\}$.
 The obstruction for \eqref{nottrue} originates from the existence of high-frequency solutions to the wave equation with finite initial energy which are supported in a neighborhood of trapped null geodesics for arbitrarily long times.
 This phenomenon has long been studied in the context of the obstacle problem for the wave equation in Minkowski space, where the analogue of trapped null geodesics are null lines which reflect off the obstacle's boundary.
 Recently, Sbierski \cite{janpaper}, building on previous work of Ralston \cite{ralston1} on the Gaussian beam approximation, showed that, on general Lorentzian manifolds, the energy at time $t$ of the localized high frequency solutions is comparable to the energy of the underlying null geodesic at time $t$.
 The fact that the energy of the trapped null geodesics in the Kerr--Newman family is constant immediately contradicts estimate \eqref{nottrue}.
 On the other hand, it can be shown (see, for instance, \cite{lecturesMD,part3,semyon2,jaredw} and references there-in) that on sub-extremal backgrounds estimate \eqref{nottrue} holds if the right hand side loses derivatives (i.e~includes higher order energies).

 Having introduced the trapping effect on the photon sphere we next consider the event horizon.
 The event horizon is a null hypersurface ruled by null geodesics, known as the \textit{null generators}.
 In the \textit{sub-extremal} case, however, one can show a local integrated decay Morawetz estimate in a neighborhood of the event horizon without any loss of differentiation (see \cite{lecturesMD}).
-This is possible because the energy of the null generators \textit{decays exponentially} in time $t$, in view of the of the so-called \textit{redshift effect} which in turn is based on the positivity of the \textit{surface gravity} (see Section \ref{background} for an introduction to these notions).
+This is possible because the energy of the null generators \textit{decays exponentially} in time $t$, in view of the so-called \textit{redshift effect} which in turn is based on the positivity of the \textit{surface gravity} (see Section \ref{background} for an introduction to these notions).
 Hence, no trapping takes place on the event horizon of sub-extremal black holes, even though the latter is ruled by null geodesics.

 Nonethelesss, the situation is drastically different for \textit{degenerate horizons}, which are null hypersurfaces with vanishing surface gravity.
 This is the case for the event horizon of \textit{extremal} black holes.
 In this case the null generators have energy that is constant in time.
 Hence, Sbierski's result implies that loss of regularity is a \textit{necessary} condition for the existence of a non-degenerate Morawetz estimate up to and including the event horizon.
 However, until now there had not been any works providing \textit{sufficient} conditions.
+In fact, it was not known if generic solutions satisfy a Morawetz estimate.